Has this ever happened to you?

 Why is My Toilet Making High Pitched Sounds?

-If your toilet is making a high pitched sound or is making the wall around it vibrate every few minutes, it could be an issue with your toilet valve leaking.
+If your toilet is making a high pitched sound, a whistling sound, a hissing sound, or is making the wall around it vibrate every few minutes, it could be an issue with your toilet valve leaking.
 It could also mean your fill valve is not functioning properly as well.
 Usually checking the water connection behind the toilet for leaks can tell you if this is your issue.
 Looking in the tank of the toilet to see if your tank is filling up all the way will also help you determine if your fill valve needs replacing.

 Why is My Toilet Making Resonant Water Sounds?